-One of the best places to celebrate the holiday season in Seattle is Enchant Christmas at T-Mobile Park — home of the city's Major League Baseball team, the Seattle Mariners — from November 22 to December 29, 2019.
+One of the best places to celebrate the holiday season in Seattle is Enchant Christmas at T-Mobile Park—home of the city's Major League Baseball team, the Seattle Mariners—from Nov.
+22 to Dec.
+29, 2019.

 The main attraction at Enchant Seattle is the "world's largest Christmas light maze" which takes up the majority of the baseball field.
 With the price of admission, you can also enjoy access to an ice skating trail, holiday market, and visits with Santa and Mrs. Claus as well as special concerts, shows, and events throughout the season.